Open a PDF version to print this topic

 Intal Forte or Tilade are sticky and block the inhaler easily, so you should clean them every day.
 They usually come with a spare plastic case so you can use one while cleaning and drying the other.

-Never wash inhalers containing inhaled steroid medications.
+Never wash inhalers containing inhaled steroid medicine.
 Wipe them with a dry tissue.

 Checking if your inhaler is empty

-When you shake your inhaler, you should be able to feel or perhaps hear the medication inside.
-If you are not sure, spray a dose of medication into the air.
+When you shake your inhaler, you should be able to feel or perhaps hear the medicine inside.
+If you are not sure, spray a dose of medicine into the air.
 You will be able to see the spray coming out of the inhaler and hear a whooshing noise.
 If there is no spray or noise, the inhaler is probably empty.

 If you have not used your inhaler for a while